Skip to content

 The Williamson County Indoor Sports Complex is 8.7 miles from the Nolensville Town Hall and even closer to those who live near the Brentwood side of Nolensville.
 The complex is larger than the Nolensville Rec Center and includes a larger gym that converts to four pickleball courts for open play events throughout the week.
 Players of all levels attend open play.
 I love that open play at the Sports Complex is inclusive.
 You simply show up, drop your paddle to put yourself in line, and jump in and play.

 The Williamson County Indoor Sports Complex also has four dedicated outdoor pickleball courts.
-The outdoor courts are available for reservation at the cost of $10.00 per court per hour.
+These courts can be reserved for a fee of $10.00 per court per hour.

 Music City Pickleball is a membership club that offers open play, tournaments, and clinics to its members.
 They play at the TOA Sports Performance Center in Cool Springs and offer 12 indoor courts.
 Pricing and more information can be found at musiccitypickleball.com.